saurabh947/ProfessionalCreditScorer/README.md

 ## Features

-- 🔍 Search for professionals in any US city using multiple methods:
+- 🔍 Search for professionals in any US city using Apify LinkedIn Profile Search
-  - **Apify LinkedIn Scraper** - Real LinkedIn profile data
-  - **Apify Google Search Scraper** - Web search results
-  - **Google Gemini 2.5 Flash AI** - AI-powered professional discovery
-- 💾 Store professional data in a local MongoDB database
+- 📊 Store and manage professional data in MongoDB
-- 📊 Display results in beautiful tabular format with source tracking
-- 🆔 Assign unique IDs to each professional
-- 🔄 Interactive menu system
-- 📈 Database statistics and reporting
-- 🗑️ Database management (view, filter, clear all records)
-- 🚀 Command-line and interactive modes
-- 🔄 Automatic fallback between search methods
 - 🎯 Duplicate detection and removal
+- **Professional Search**: Search for professionals in US cities using Apify's LinkedIn Profile Search
+- **Apify Integration**: Use Apify's LinkedIn Profile Search actor for comprehensive data
+- **Last Run Dataset**: Retrieve and save data from the most recent successful Apify run
+- **Database Storage**: Store results in MongoDB with deduplication
+- **Rich Data**: Capture comprehensive LinkedIn profile information
+- **Interactive Interface**: User-friendly command-line interface
+- **Gemini AI Integration**: Available for other AI features (not used for professional search)

 ## Prerequisites